Christofilos effect: Public release

 Sullivan later drove home his point about the information coming out anyway by calling the IGY monitoring stations and asking about records for aurora during August and September.
 He was told there was a "rather remarkable event" that did not correspond to any known solar storm.
 He sent another letter to York, noting that the hints about the project were already public and were simply waiting for someone to connect the dots.
 York called him to the Pentagon and asked him again to hold off.
 Sullivan concluded this was no longer due to military necessity but was political; the test ban negotiations were ongoing and the sudden release of news the US had performed new tests in space would be a serious problem.
 Sullivan and Baldwin once again sat on the story.

 In February 1959, Killian was in New York giving a speech.
 Sullivan attended and at the end handed him a letter.
 The two sat down and Killian read it.
 The letter outlined the fact that an increasing amount of information was leaking about the tests and that the Times had been patiently waiting on approval from the Pentagon that appeared not to be forthcoming.
-Meanwhile, scientists working on the project were becoming increasingly vocal about the publication of the data, and a late February meeting resulted in arguments.
+Meanwhile, scientists working on the project were becoming increasingly vocal about the publication of the data, and a late February meeting of the Argus scientists and managers resulted in arguments.
 At a PSAC meeting, Killian finally agreed to release the data at the April meeting of the National Academy of Sciences, but still did not tell the Times.

 Baldwin and Sullivan had had enough; they went to the top of the Times hierarchy, publisher Arthur Hays Sulzberger, president Orvil E. Dryfoos, and managing editor Turner Catledge, who approved publication.
 On 18 March 1959, Sullivan tried to call Killian but reached his assistant instead, while Baldwin spoke with ARPA director Roy Johnson.
 The two wrote the story that night, waiting for the phone call that would again kill the story.
 The phone never rang and the story was published the next day.